AnyChart/docs.anychart.com/Working_with_Data/Settings_from_Data.md

         .hatchFill('diagonalbrick', '#348781')
         .hoverHatchFill('diagonalbrick', '#0000A0')
 ```

-<br>If you want to configure data labels and tooltips for all series - you should use {api:anychart.core.cartesian.series.Base#labels}**.labels()**{api} and {api:anychart.core.cartesian.series.Base#tooltip}**.tooltip()**{api} methods.
+If you want to configure data labels and tooltips for all series - you should use {api:anychart.core.cartesian.series.Base#labels}**.labels()**{api} and {api:anychart.core.cartesian.series.Base#tooltip}**.tooltip()**{api} methods.
 Adding attributes with values to these methods, you can change visual appearance, position and format of the same-named elements.

 ```
 series.tooltip().enabled(true).title().enabled(true).text('Information:');
 series.labels().enabled(true).anchor('leftCenter').position('rightCenter').fontSize(13);
 ```

-<br>Look at the demonstration of these settings in the Single-Series Bar Chart sample:
+Look at the demonstration of these settings in the Single-Series Bar Chart sample:

 {sample}Settings\_From\_Data\_02{sample}

-<br>As you can see, the settings are applied to all point in series, but sometimes it is necessary to highlight a specific point using a custom view.
+As you can see, the settings are applied to all point in series, but sometimes it is necessary to highlight a specific point using a custom view.
 To make it you can define the point settings directly in a data set:

 ```
 var data = [